idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/TensorClasses.md

 # Tensor Representation and Utility Classes

- The basis for Tensor Mechanics is the tensor representation classes.
+ The basis for Solid Mechanics is the tensor representation classes.
 The two base classes are RankTwoTensor and RankFourTensor, which as expected hold 3x3 values and 3x3x3x3 values, respectively.
 A suite of operators and get/set methods are available.